Former Qin: Background

-The Fu clan of Lüeyang Commandery were originally had the surname Pu (蒲) and claimed descent from the legendary Youhu tribe (有扈) that once dwelled near Chang'an during the Xia dynasty according to records.
+The Fu clan were members of the Di people of Linwei County (臨渭縣), Lüeyang Commandery (略陽郡; in modern Tianshui, Gansu) and originally had the surname Pu (蒲).
+They claimed descent from the legendary Youhu tribe (有扈), which records claimed once dwelled near Chang'an during the ancient Xia dynasty.
 During the fall of Western Jin, many refugees fled to join them, prompting their chieftain, Pu Hong to declare independence by proclaiming himself the Duke of Lüeyang.
 He became a vassal after the Former Zhao dynasty entered the Guanzhong region, and later submitted to the Jie-led Later Zhao dynasty after they vanquished the former in 329.
 When Shi Hu seized power in 333, Pu Hong convinced him to resettle the various Di and Qiang tribes in Guanzhong to live around the capital region in Xiangguo.
 Pu Hong and his family were moved to Fangtou (枋頭, in modern Hebi, Henan), where he supervised the Di tribes as the Colonel Who Protects the Di (護氐校尉) and was highly favoured as a general and advisor by Shi Hu.

 After Shi Hu's death in 349, Pu Hong was involved in instigating the Later Zhao princes' internecine struggle for the throne by supporting Shi Zun against Shi Shi.
 He then took advantage of the confusion to lead his armies west towards Guanzhong, where he planned to establish an independent state.
 In accordance to a prophecy, he changed his family name to Fu (苻) and, after briefly being a vassal to the Eastern Jin dynasty, proclaimed himself King of the Three Qins.
 However, en route, he was assassinated by one of his generals.

 Fu Hong's son and heir, Fu Jiàn, quickly quelled the rebellion and succeeded his father.
 Initially, he renounced his father's imperial titles and redeclared himself as a Jin vassal, but once he captured the ancient capital of Chang'an, he declared independence from Jin by claiming the title of Heavenly King of Qin.